Chefs and dinner cooks measure, mix, and cook food.

 Chefs and dinner cooks prepare meals in:

-Chefs are usually highly skilled and better trained than cooks.
+Chefs are usually highly skilled and have more training than cooks.
 Many chefs have earned fame for themselves and their restaurants by their skillful preparation of dishes.

 Many chefs and dinner cooks direct the work of other cooks and kitchen workers.
 Head chefs and cooks may also hire and train cooks and kitchen workers.